flancia-coop/doc.anagora.org/social-coop-oc.md

 - Let's return next meeting to
     - Operational Financial Strategy
     - Identifying new Big Topics
 - Archive: the character limit.
 Done!
 Yay!

 ### WG Reports
+- FWG - no update
+- TWG
+    - character limit increase - ok to announce?
+    - onboarded Ammar
+    -

 ### Closing: who is reminding next time, how are you leaving?